shawnsmithdev/ddbmap/README.md

 # Item API
 As an alternative approach, the `ddbmap.ItemMap` API may be used with some more effort by implementing `ddbmap.Itemable` to handle conversions between the Go and DynamoDB type systems directly, without using reflection.
 All methods that take `Itemable` will return an `error` and will not panic.
-This API also provides a few additional conditional operations with no analogue in `ddbmap.Map` / `*sync.Map`.

 Doing these kinds of type conversions can be tedious and hard to read, so a utility library is provided in `ddbmap/ddbconv` to help users implement `Itemable`.